hmchilders/EDS214_Group4/README.md

 Useful tips:
 Make sure you and your group are all on the same page of how you would like to work on this project together (seperate branches or paired programming);

 Make sure the nutrients you are measuring on the same graph are all the same units.

 Try to be as familiar as you can be with Github, (ie cloning repositories)

+It is important to note that there is a break in the data available, some watershed sites have a different start date than others.